janberges/elphmod/patches/README.md

 theory (cDFPT) [Nomura and Arita, Phys.
 Rev. B **92**, 245108 (2015)].
 If not set, a standard DFPT calculation is done.

-- `cdfpt_bnd`: Definition of cDFPT active subspace via list of band indices.
+- `cdfpt_bnd`: Definition of cDFPT active subspace via list of one-based band indices.
 The band indices are defined by QE, where bands are sorted by energy.
 - `cdfpt_orb`: Definition of cDFPT active subspace via list of orbital indices.
   This requires that a `projwfc.x` calculation for the complete uniform _k_ mesh used in the phonon calculation is done before.
 The orbital indices are defined